francepants/recipe_js_project/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Please follow the following steps to get this app up and running.

-Things you may want to cover:
+## Backend

-* Ruby version
+First,

-* System dependencies
+- Navigate to the backend folder

-* Configuration
+- In the terminal run:

-* Database creation
+    - rails db:migrate

-* Database initialization
+    - rails db:seed

-* How to run the test suite
+    - rails s

-* Services (job queues, cache servers, search engines, etc.)
+Then,

-* Deployment instructions
+- Navigate to the frontend folder

-* ...
+- Open the index.html file in the browser